-1) Average Time for Complaint Resolution
+1. Average Time for Complaint Resolution

-Short Definition: The average length of time to resolve a complaint, for all complaints resolved during the reporting period.
+Short Definition: The average length of time to resolve a complaint, for all jurisdictional and non-jurisdictional complaints resolved during the reporting period.

 Purpose/Importance: The measure shows the agency's efficiency in resolving complaints.